Perspective | The Ketanji Brown Jackson hearings put patriotism on trial

 In the United States, patriotism is connected to the national identity.
 And racial and ethnic minorities have long been perceived to be less American than White people.
 When a single race is connected to the national identity in a multiracial country founded on the idea of our inherent equality, the resulting hierarchy is especially disconcerting to those who are not members of the national identity group.
 As those who have been excluded and marginalized battle for inclusion in a nation they helped create and sustain, a choice emerges for the country: Receive these demands as opportunities to hew closer to the nation’s ideals — or see them as threats that must be resolved in an expedient manner.

 Black patriotism contains affection for America, concern for its well-being and a willingness to sacrifice for it.
-That patriotism explains why enslaved and oppressed generations of Black Americans still fought, sweat, bled and died in all of the nation’s wars despite being denied access to liberty and democracy at home.
+That patriotism explains why enslaved and oppressed generations of Black Americans still fought, sweated, bled and died in all of the nation’s wars despite being denied access to liberty and democracy at home.
 It understands that, although the United States has long breached the social contract with its Black citizens, the fight to enjoy the rights and privileges associated with being accepted as truly American is necessary and more than worth it.
 And because Black patriotism sees Black identity as compatible with the national identity, it rejects the idea that Black people are a lesser kind of American.
 Jackson and Booker gave voice to this brand of patriotism — distinct, as a product of Black American history but now the province of all peoples once excluded from America who have insisted that they, too, belong here.

 Conversely, a more uncritical and extreme American patriotism recoils at the idea of a changing nation and permits questionable behavior toward those who desire evolution of the American identity instead of blind assimilation.
 It makes enemies out of compatriots, bearing no tolerance for those with whom they share a democracy unless they adopt the same worldview and agree on unquestioning national loyalty.
 This is the fuel that drove the Jan.
 6 Capitol insurrection, where self-proclaimed far-right patriots sought to violently wrest control of a presidential election outcome to protect against threats they perceived to be housed in Black and Hispanic communities.

-In this light, the trial running alongside Jackson’s confirmation hearing begins to make more sense.
+In this light, the trial running alongside Jackson’s confirmation hearings begins to make more sense.
 We are a politically polarized nation in which partisans view their opponents as existential threats to America and its democracy.
 Too many of us have rewarded politicians who run on messages of division and distorted facts out of political expediency.
 We are sold a purely capitalistic view of the values that undergird America — where equality, liberty and justice are treated like finite commodities and limited resources that require the denial of them to some so that they can be enjoyed in full by others.

 And yet, amid the conspiracy-driven antics of those who profit from a politics of division, a patriotism insisting that many peoples can indeed become one persists.
 If justice is done, senators will consider Ketanji Brown Jackson’s nomination on the merits of her professional record and judicial temperament alone.
-As for the trial that accompanied her hearing, the American people are judge and jury.
+As for the trial that accompanied her hearings, the American people are judge and jury.
 And posterity awaits our verdict.